Miserlou/Zappa/README.md

         "keep_warm_expression": "rate(5 minutes)", // How often to execute the keep-warm, in cron and rate format.
 Default 5 minutes.
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "log_level": "DEBUG", // Set the Zappa log level.
 Default INFO, can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
+        "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
+Default true.
+If false, you must define your own IAM Role and role_name setting.
         "memory_size": 512, // Lambda function memory in MB
         "method_header_types": [ // Which headers to include in the API response 'Content-Type',